ropensci/yfR/README.md

 assets, being used extensively for importing price datasets used in academic research and teaching.

-Package `yfR` is based on [quantmod](https://www.quantmod.com/) and used its main function for fetching data from Yahoo Finance.
-The main innovation in `yfR` is in the organization of the imported financial data and using local caching system and parallel computing for speeding up large scale download of datasets from Yahoo Finance.
+Package `yfR` is based on [quantmod](https://www.quantmod.com/) and uses one of its functions (`quantmod::getSymbols`) for fetching data from Yahoo Finance.
+The main innovation in `yfR` is in the organization of the imported financial data and using a local caching system and parallel computing for speeding up large scale download of datasets from Yahoo Finance.

 See full documentation [here](https://github.com/msperlin/yfR).